 Mobile gaming has come a long way from the days of the Gameboy.
 Today, most of us walk around with an impressive amount of computing power in our pockets, and are only a click away from massive app stores with thousands of games to download.

 This endless selection often prompts an age-old question for gamers: what should I play?
-If you’ve got an Android device, we have the answer for you.
-Having researched and played dozens of the top Android games, from modern blockbusters to age-old classics, these are our picks for the best paid Android games on the app store today.
+If you’ve got an Android device, we have the answer.
+Having researched and played hundreds of the top Android games, from modern blockbusters to age-old classics, these are our picks for the best paid Android games on the app store today.

 I’d be surprised if you haven’t heard of DOOM, the iconic video game that originally came out in 1993.
 Yep, more than 25 years ago.
 This Android app version is essentially the original game, complete with the Thy Flesh Consumed expansion, remastered for Android mobile devices.